I Love India Free Horoscope 2008

 Instructions

 • Cleanse the face with water and a mild soap.
-Apply a thin layer of moisturizer or a cream on the face to make dry patches supple.
-It also makes the paint to spread around and makes it easier to remove the paint later.
+Apply a thin layer of moisturizer or a cream on the face, to make dry patches supple.
+This will not only make the paint spread around easily, but also help you remove the paint smoothly, later on.

 • Apply the base paint on the face first.
 Don’t do it with a brush.
-Put some paint on a plate; add some drops of water to make it a bit runny.
+Put some paint on a plate and add some drops of water, to make it a bit runny.
 Now, take a sponge and dip one corner in the paint.
 Lightly squeeze out excess water and apply it evenly over the face, like foundation.
-The base paint should usually be a light color as it makes other colors stand out.
+The base paint should usually be a light color, as it makes other colors stand out.

-• Now, draw an outline of what design or pattern you have in mind.
+• Now, draw an outline of the design or pattern you have in mind.
 Do it with a very thin brush and the desired color.
-Usually, outlines are done in black but you may choose dark blue or brown.
+Usually, outlines are done in black but you may choose dark blue or brown as well.

 • Be careful when you paint the area around the eyes.
 While painting the eye lids, the eyes should be closed and while painting the area below the eyes, the person should look up.
 Avoid using yellow and red around the eyes as they contain oxides, which are quite toxic.